top of page

 Lighting

-New Guinea white spotted tree monitors are diurnal creatures that thrive under specific conditions.
+Spotted tree monitors are diurnal creatures that thrive under specific conditions.
 They require a high basking temperature and quality UVB.
-We maintain a basking temperature between 110℉ and 120℉, with a consistent ambient temperature of 80℉.
+We maintain a basking temperature between 95℉ and 105℉, with a consistent ambient temperature of 80℉.
 For optimal UVB exposure, we use Arcadia's D3 12% UVB High Output T-5 bulbs.
 This enables them to synthesize calcium properly.
 It also aids in preventing metabolic bone disease (MBD).
 To ensure a natural light cycle we provide 12 hours of light and 12 hours of darkness.
 With these provisions your New Guinea white spotted tree monitor should thrive in its environment.

 Similis_monitor_basking_2.jpg